Updated December 2020. How to Volunteer at the Olympics: A Guide to Tokyo 2020 was originally written in November 2018.

 Say, what?

-Another way you will help with the success of the games is to demonstrate the strengths of the Japanese people, such as the Japanese spirit of hospitality, omotenashi, and the sense of responsibility.
+Another way you will help with the success of the games is to adhere to the vision of the Paris 2024 Games: open to everyone, inclusive and equal!

 Pin Trading

-Houses are either free and open to the public or restricted to Olympians and their guests, like the U.S., Canada or Great Britain Houses.
+Houses are either free and open to the public or restricted to Olympians and their guests, like the U.S. House, Canada House or Great Britain House.

 Who Can Volunteer at the Olympics?